 Papa a la Huancaina is a typical Peruvian dish.
 It is made with potatoes, as says its name (Papa = Potato) and a Sauce that is thought to be from Huancaio and made with fresh cheese, eggs and chili pepper.

-We followed a cooking class at the charming hotel Tambo Sapalanchan with Chef Paul.
-Follow the Chef !
+We followed a cooking class at the charming hotel Tambo Sapalanchan with Chef Paul, in the region of Chachapoyas, northern Peru.

 Remove the seeds and the veins of the chili pepper to make the sauce less spicy.
 Depending on your sensibility of “hot”, you might want to boil the chili peppers with a little sugar several times to take of the spice.
 Cut the chili peppers in small pieces.